lewisclark4/CI-MilestoneProjectThree/README.md

 However, this function does allow the 'admin' user to delete a recipe from the database completely.

 ## Future Features to implement
-* Add a feature to enable a user to upload their own images, rather than need to specify a URL.
+* Add a feature to enable a user to upload personal images directly, rather than need to specify a URL.
 * Add a favourites feature to enable users to mark a recipe as their favourite and have easy visibility of these recipes.
-* Add an upvote function to allow users to like others recipes.
+* Add an up-vote/ like function to allow users to like others recipes.
 * Add a comments function to allow users to interact or ask questions about recipes.
 * Add a shopping list feature, to enable a user to create a shopping list using ingredients from a recipe they would like to make.
 * Add further information about a recipe (e.g. calories, macronutrient breakdown & any other nutritional information)